 Some common motivations for using this feature include:

 - To avoid the costs, inefficiencies, and human error associated with manual provisioning processes.

 - To avoid the costs associated with hosting and maintaining custom-developed provisioning solutions and scripts

 - To secure your organization by instantly removing users' identities from key SaaS apps when they leave the organization.

-- To easily import a bulk number of users into a particular SaaS application.
+- To easily import a bulk number of users into a particular SaaS application or system.

 - To enjoy the convenience of having your provisioning solution run off of the same app access policies that you defined for Azure AD Single Sign-On.